 Let’s be clear: This scenario is not fair.
 You’ve got other fish to fry right now.
-But if you don’t pay attention in this moment, you could possibly forfeit many thousands of dollars of settlement money, that could pay for your child’s expenses and long-term care.
+But if you don’t pay attention at this moment, you could possibly forfeit many thousands of dollars of settlement money, that could pay for your child’s expenses and long-term care.

-If you do get this call, it’s actually not as important to know how to respond as how not to respond.
+If you do get this call, it’s actually not as important to know how to respond as to how not to respond.
 So let’s focus on some “don’ts”—what not to do on this call.

 DON’T Accept an Early Settlement

 Depending on the severity of the accident, your child might be looking at a long and costly recovery period.
-That said, the medical bills won’t be arriving tomorrow, and you have time to figure out next steps with your attorney.
+That said, the medical bills won’t be arriving tomorrow, and you have time to figure out the next steps with your attorney.
 The insurance company may approach you, in a very friendly manner, offering you a settlement check to resolve the matter quickly.
-If the agent conveys a sense of urgency, or tries to press you for answers or some decision on a settlement, don’t give in to the pressure.
+If the agent conveys a sense of urgency or tries to press you for answers or some decision on a settlement, don’t give in to the pressure.
 The only one who stands to gain from a quick settlement is the insurance company.
 They aren’t the victims; your child is.

 Time is on your side, so don’t respond to pressure to settle quickly.
 Politely refer them to your attorney for more information.